h48

 TOOL=stats make tool

-Will run the statstablesh48 tool.
 Like for tests, the value of the TOOL variable can be any regular expression matching the name of the tool.
 Unlike tests, one and only one tool will be selected for each run.
+The content of the TOOLARGS variable is used directly as command line arguments for the chosen tool.

 Each tool run is automatically timed, so these tools can be used as benchmark.
 The output as well as the time of the run are saved to a file in the tools/results folder.